11 CX Flaws that Foretell a Company’s Fatal Future

-Quite frankly, in order to avoid these CX Flaws leaders have to look in the mirror.
+Quite frankly, in order to avoid these CX Flaws executive leaders have to look in the mirror.
 Their values, experience and habits are often their own worst enemy.
 They got to the top with strengths of hard work, drive, and business analytics but it inhibits their vision.
 All of what they have accomplished may be good. but the game has changed.
-The customer has the power not the CEO.
+The customer has the power not the CEO, other executives or board.
 Competition is global, customers are more discerning, and employees less loyal.
 Now the emotional intelligence skills of empathy, open mindedness, listening, team-building, and innovation are needed.
-CX leadership requires a total company effort led by a committed executive, you can’t short cut it.
+CX leadership requires a total company effort led by a committed executive team, you can’t short cut it.
 Steve Jobs said it brilliantly, “Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves.”

 By the way, do you want to enhance your career by increasing the customer experience of your department or organization today?
 Download this complimentary eBook guide: The Customer has the Power.